tanakaoriginal/solidity-todo-sample/README.md

 ## Ganache

 Ganache is also available if you would like to persist account data.
+You can start the Ganache network with the make command below.

-Ganache network can be booted with the make command and the data will be created on `volume/ganache/data`.
+The data will be created on `volume/ganache/data`.

 ```shell
 % make ganache